 What’s next in part 2 of the IDEA Act Playbook

-Check back soon to see part 2 of our 21st Century IDEA Act Playbook.
-In that section, we’ll cover one of my favorite programs in all of government, easy ways to make your site more secure, and how to gather better data so you can design services for the needs of your users.
+In part 2 of our 21st Century IDEA Act Playbook, we’ll cover one of my favorite programs in all of government, easy ways to make your site more secure, and how to gather better data so you can design services for the needs of your users.